CartoDB/powertrack/README.md

 jobs = p.jobs.get()
 ```

-Get quote for a job:
+Get quote for a job (returns None is job is still being estimated in GNIP):

 ```python
 jobs[0].get_quote()